rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/pod-security-standards.md

     ```

     :::info important
-    Ensure the installed version of the `helm-mapkubeapis` plugin is at least v0.4.1, as older versions _do not_ support removal of resources.
+    Ensure that the `helm-mapkubeapis` plugin is at least v0.4.1, as older versions _do not_ support removal of resources.
     :::

-2. Check the plugin was correctly installed by running:
+1. Verify that the plugin was correctly installed:
     ```shell
     helm mapkubeapis --help
     ```

-    You will see an output similar to the following:
+    You will see output similar to the following:
     ```console
     Map release deprecated or removed Kubernetes APIs in-place